WJavaHunt3r/react-todo/README.md

 - Visual Studio Code

 ## Getting started
-Download and unzip the folder to your desired fodler.
+Download and unzip the folder to your desired folder.
 The frontend is in the my-todo folder.
 Read the `Readme` there to install the React app.

 ## Create database
 In order to store the todos permanently, we will need a database.
-Now go ahaed ang create a knew one in you desired server manager.
+Now go ahead ang create a knew one in you desired server manager.
 If you don't have one:
 1. Install Microsoft SQL Server and SQL Server Management Studi
 2. Open SQL Server Management and connect to the database: